-(4) When the entire water use permit area is to be relinquished, upon the Director General granting the application approval, the Mining Cadastre Office shall:
+(4) When the entire water use permit area is to be relinquished, upon the Director General granting the application approval, the Mining Cadastre Office shall :

+Term of Validity of a Water use Permit. (a) revoke the permit ;

-- (a) revoke the permit; - (b) in writing, notify the water use title holder of the date on which the permit was revoked; - (c) record the revocation in the Water Use Permit Register; - (d) update the Cadastral Maps.
+(b) in writing, notify the water use title holder of the date on which the permit was revoked ;

+(c) record the revocation in the Water Use Permit Register;

-(5) When only part of the water use permit area is to be relinquished, upon the Director General granting the application approval, the Mining Cadastre office Shall:
+(5) When only part of the water use permit area is to be relinquished, upon the Director General granting the application approval, the Mining Cadastre office Shall :

-- (a) in writing, notify the title holder of the area approved for relinquishment and on what day the area was relinquished; - (b) record the area relinquished in the water use permit; - (c) record the area relinquished in the Water Use Permit Register and Cadastral Maps.
+(a) in writing, notify the title holder of the area approved for relinquishment and on what day the area was relinquished ;

+(b) record the area relinquished in the water use permit;

+(c)record the area relinquished in the Water Use Permit Register and Cadastral Maps.